-Do you need to know what to do if your license plate is revoked in North Carolina?
+Worried about what to do if your license plate is revoked in North Carolina?
 First, you must obtain liability insurance through a North Carolina auto insurance provider.
-Proof of that insurance needs to be sent to and received by the N.C.
-Department of Motor Vehicles before you pay the fines and penalties associated with lapsed insurance.
+Proof of that insurance or renewal needs to be sent to and received by the North Carolina Department of Motor Vehicles before you pay the fines and penalties associated with lapsed insurance.

-If you pay the fines on time and your insurance company submits proof of insurance, you may be able to avoid the need to turn in your plates.
-Below is a reader question about keeping your car insurance and tags in North Carolina.
+If you pay the fines on time and your insurance company submits proof of insurance, you may be able to keep your plates.

-- You need to keep continual auto insurance coverage in North Carolina to avoid having your plates revoked.
+- You need to maintain continuous auto insurance coverage in North Carolina to avoid having your plates revoked.

 - Your auto insurance provider is required to report lapses in insurance to the North Carolina Department of Motor Vehicles.

-- If you need to know what to do if your license plate is revoked in North Carolina, here are the quick steps: obtain insurance coverage, make sure proof of insurance is sent to the DMV and pay any associated fees and fines.
+- If your license plates are revoked in North Carolina, obtain insurance coverage, ensure proof of insurance is sent to the DMV and pay any associated fees and fines.

-What do you do if your license plate is revoked in North Carolina?
+What to do if your license plate is revoked in North Carolina

-Answer: North Carolina, like other states, has specific requirements and coverage minimums that drivers need regarding auto insurance.
+North Carolina, like other states, has specific requirements and coverage minimums that drivers need regarding auto insurance.
 Registered vehicle owners are expected to meet these minimums and have current insurance before driving.
-A lack of car insurance coverage is one reason that license plates can be revoked.
+A lack of car insurance coverage is one reason that vehicle registration and license plates can be revoked.

-Failure to respond within those 10 days will result in losing your license plates for 30 days.
+Failure to register or respond within those 10 days will result in losing your license plates for 30 days.
 After those 30 days, to get your plates back, you must:

 - Provide proof of insurance coverage using Form FS-1.
 This form needs to be sent to the DMV by your insurance company.
 Vehicle owners can contact the North Carolina Department of Motor Vehicles Customer Contact Center (919-715-7000) to make sure the form has been received.